When ants come into the house, they are looking for two things – food and shelter. Ants may come in the house because:

 Unlike cockroaches, few people are allergic to ants.
 However, ants can be much easily ingested than cockroaches.
 Their small size allows them to remain unnoticed in your food.
 They also leave a trail of pheromones some people are allergic to.
 Ant bites can result in swelling and inflammation.
 They usually do not need special treatment.

 Ants prevention is similar to roach prevention.
-If you’re wondering why do ants come in the house, tightly seal and store away all food.
+If you’re wondering why do ants come into the house, tightly seal and store away all food.
 Ants are even better than cockroaches at accessing hard-to-reach areas.
 Thus, an open box of oatmeal in the cupboard can result in an infestation.
-Make sure you sweep all surfaces after cooking, and clear up any debris.
+Make sure you sweep all surfaces after cooking and clear up any debris.
 Block off any access points, especially those at ground level.
 If you see ant mounds in your garden, slowly pour boiling hot water over them.
-This will not cause their complete extermination, but will keep their population at bay.
+This will not cause their complete extermination but will keep their population at bay.

 Cultural Significance of Ants

-A typical British breakfast consists of ham, eggs and beans.
+A typical British breakfast consists of ham, eggs, and beans.
 A typical breakfast in Central Asia can consist of fried ants.
 They are highly nutritious and different species taste differently.
-For example, the Lemon ant gets its name from its savour, while the Sugar ant tastes like mint.
+For example, the Lemon and gets its name from its savor, while the Sugar and tastes like mint.
 Recently this tradition has seen some acceptance in Europe.
 Renowned Chief Rene Redzepi has included them in the menu of his two Michelin star restaurant Noma.
-Noma was subsequently named the Best Restaurant in the World in 2010, 2011, 2012 and 2014.
+Noma was subsequently named the Best Restaurant in the World in 2010, 2011, 2012, and 2014.

 Contributions to the Ecosystem